cernops/autoscaler/cluster-autoscaler/cloudprovider/openstack/README.md

 | --cluster-name   | The name of your Magnum cluster.
 If there are multiple clusters sharing the same name then the cluster IDs should be used instead.   |
 | --cloud-provider | Can be omitted if the autoscaler is built with `BUILD_TAGS=openstack`.                                                               |
 | --nodes          | Of the form `min:max:NodegroupName`.
 Nodegroups are not yet implemented in Magnum so only a single nodegroup is supported currently. |

+## Notes

+The autoscaler will not remove nodes which have non-default kube-system pods.
+This prevents the node that the autoscaler is running on from being scaled down.
+If you are deploying the autoscaler into a cluster which already has more than one node, it is best to deploy it onto any node which already has non-default kube-system pods, to minimise the number of nodes which cannot be removed when scaling.